 More Thoughts on the Coronavirus Pandemic (Covid-19)

 I previously wrote about my European misadventure in my article on Coronavirus Pandemic Travel: Escaping Lockdowns in Europe.
-The current coronavirus pandemic is the greatest crisis our planet has faced since World War II.
-Healthcare workers are or will be faced with impossible decisions of who to treat on respirators and who to essentially leave to die.
+The current coronavirus pandemic is the greatest health crisis in a century.
+Healthcare workers are or will be faced with impossible decisions of who to treat on respirators and who to not.

 This is a crisis that we all must continue to take seriously to minimize the spread.
 Do not listen to irresponsible leaders who seek to downplay the severity.
 Social distancing is the best thing we can all do right now.
 Stay inside, wipe down everything that comes into your home and keep your hands clean.
 Twenty seconds with soap and water is better than hand sanitizer, and we should all be doing this every day of the year!
 If you’re feeling sick, stay home and especially avoid all contact with older people, even your family.
 But you can also be a carrier of COVID-19 without showing symptoms, so avoid people who are at increased risk of complications from the disease.
 For example, those with cancer, any sort of pulmonary disease and other serious chronic conditions.